 We discussed the Chick-fil-A operator franchise model and how it varies from traditional fast-food restaurants, and how founder Truett Cathy identified a way to effectively replicate himself, giving every store a hands-on leadership approach.
 This approach is also highly rewarding for store operators.

-Robinson also explained why each store has it’s own marketing director, and how each store is empowered to make their own marketing decisions and connect with their community.
+Robinson also explained why each store has its own marketing director, and how each store is empowered to make its own marketing decisions and connect with the community.
 Corporate marketing supports national objectives, but stores connect to their own communities through marketing objectives led by one individual (or more) in each store.

 The Eat Mor Chikin Cow Campaign